Academy maniacs: Background and motives

 Another motive, confirmed by both Anoufriev and Lytkin, was the desire to imitate other well-known serial killers.
 A certain role was played when they watched a TV program in 2007 about the "Bitsa Park Maniac" Alexander Pichushkin, who committed several dozen murders in Moscow.
 The pair became interested in him, and Anoufriev created the "Pichushkin – Our President" group on the internet.
-On 13 February, one day before the anniversary of the execution of Andrei Chikatilo, they posted his portrait on the internet with the signature "Andrei Romanovich.
+On February 13, one day before the anniversary of the execution of Andrei Chikatilo, they posted his portrait on the internet with the signature "Andrei Romanovich.
 We grieve."
-They were interested in the so-called "Dnepropetrovsk maniacs" Viktor Sayenko and Igor Suprunyuk, as well as the Irkutsk "Blood Magic Gang", whose sentence was delivered on 1 March 2010.
-The duo openly expressed their sympathy for the gang leader Konstantin Shumkov and the for the gang's activities in general, in particular, Lytkin even created a group in one social network called "Irkutsk anti-bom gang: Blood Magic".
+They were interested in the so-called "Dnepropetrovsk maniacs" Viktor Sayenko and Igor Suprunyuk, as well as the Irkutsk "Blood Magic Gang", whose sentence was delivered on March 1, 2010.
+The duo openly expressed their sympathy for the gang leader Konstantin Shumkov and for the gang's activities in general, in particular, Lytkin even created a group in one social network called "Irkutsk anti-bom gang: Blood Magic".
 In addition, the teens dedicated one of their albums from "Dismembered PugachOva" to Shumkov's gang under the name "Blood Magic", and in the introduction they openly declared their intention of continuing Shumkov's work:

 Three months before the arrest, Anoufriev's neighbors began to hear strange sounds from his apartment.
 Anoufriev shouted "I hate everybody!" and "I will kill you!", and at the same time, strange sounds were heard, as if he was beating with his fists on the wall or rushing at it with his body.
-There is an assumption that he beat his mother, because sometimes the neighbors would hear somebody telling to get off them.
+There is an assumption that he beat his mother, as the neighbors would occasionally hear somebody yelling to get off them.
 During the investigation, Anoufriev frankly admitted that his relationship with his mother was so strained that at times he was afraid he wouldn't be able to prevent himself from killing her.
 Lytkin also expressed a similar aggravation: he almost stopped communicating with his family, his depression intensified, and he began to suffer from insomnia.

-During the investigation, Marina Lytkina pleaded guilty entirely to the cause of her son's hatred, saying: "I have always told him that there are many good people in the world and that there are more good people than bad people to learn and forgive.
+During the investigation, Marina Lytkina blamed herself for her son's hatred, saying: "I have always told him that there are many good people in the world and that there are more good people than bad people to learn and forgive.
 I tried to protect him from trouble while I could, and thus broke his life.
 I have ceased to be an authority for him, because I myself am just a weak woman who has not achieved anything in life, who has only worked from morning till night in order to somehow survive."